Pulmonary Hypertension and Thromboembolic disease

 The right lower lobe pulmonary veins are not connected to the left atrium (LA) but instead drain into the superior vena cava (arrows).

-Note the bilateral dilation of the pulmonary arteries, consistent with elevated pulmonary arterial pressure.
+Note the bilateral dilatation of the pulmonary arteries, consistent with elevated pulmonary arterial pressure.

-In an Atrial Septal Defect (ASD), there's a communication between the left and right atria.
+In an Atrial Septal Defect (ASD), there is a communication between the left and right atrium.

 Since left atrial pressure is higher, blood flows from the left atrium to the right atrium.